Get your sets of skis ready. If you’re praying for great snow conditions this winter, we have your Bansko ski holiday guide.

 Included in my guide are the best ski resort ideas and the best time to go to Bulgaria’s most popular ski resort.
 Plus, at the end, I have Bansko accommodation ideas to make the most of your ski trip to Bulgaria.

-Bulgaria holidays aren’t all about beaches and sun in places like Varna, and whether you venture off on a city break, or you decide to backpack your way around a region, there are many different types of situations and terrain you can enjoy.
+Bulgaria holidays aren’t all about beaches and sun in places like Varna.
+Whether you venture off on a city break or decide to backpack around a region, you can enjoy many different situations and terrain.

-When planning your Bulgaria holidays, have you ever thought about booking a Bansko ski holiday in Bulgaria?
-The Bulgaria snow season is not to be missed as it has one of the biggest and best resorts on offer in the Balkans.
+When planning your Bulgaria holidays, have you considered booking a Bansko ski holiday in Bulgaria?
+The Bulgaria snow season is not to be missed as it has one of the biggest and best resorts in the Balkans.
 Let’s explore the Bansko Ski Resort, which is hands down the best place to ski in Bulgaria!

 Where Is Bansko Ski Resort?

 Bansko Ski Resort is in the southwest of Bulgaria, about 160 km from the capital, Sofia.
-The town of Bansko actually sits at the foot of the Pirin Mountain, with the Glazne River running through the town.
-From that description, you can guess that the Bansko ski runs and resort are on the Pirin Mountain itself, and its highest peak is Vihren.
+The town of Bansko sits at the foot of the Pirin Mountain, with the Glazne River running through the town.
+From that description, you can guess that the Bansko ski runs and resorts are on Pirin National Park Mountain itself, and its highest peak is Vihren.

 To break down the terrain at Bansko Ski Resort: